 Aguardiente – A strong transparent spirit distilled from vegetables, called “Firewater”, drunk as a digestif after a heavy meal to aid digestion

-Albariza – The famous sparkling white soils of Jerez Sherry country, characterized by its high limestone content.
+Albariza – The famous sparkling white soils of Jerez Sherry country, are characterized by their high limestone content.

 Albariño – Fresh, crisp white wine from the Rias Baixas appellation of Galicia.
 It’s also the name of the primary grape in these elegant wines.